lagooned/blog/posts/array-manipulation-hackerrank.md

 ## from fold to scan

-the reason i've introduced the fold is because it is a good segue into it's sister function, the **scan**. a scan is similar to a fold, but instead of reducing the list to a single value, it reduces it into a list of the successive values created by doing the folding operation:
+the reason i've introduced the fold is because it is a good segue into its sister function, the **scan**. a scan is similar to a fold, but instead of reducing the list to a single value, it reduces it into a list of the successive values created by doing the folding operation:

 ```
 scanl (+) 0 [1,2,3] => [0+1,((0+1)+2),(((0+1)+2)+3)] => [1,3,6]